-Return Management – This involves what is done with the mail that is returned.
-For example, securely destroying items using confidential waste facility, sending back to the client or recycling.
+Return Management – This involves what is done with the returned mail.
+For example, securely destroying items using the confidential waste facility, sending them back to the client or recycling.

-ROI – Stands for Return on Investment this measures the performance of a direct mail campaign.
-It measure the amount of return of an investment, relative to the investment’s cost.
+ROI – Stands for Return on Investment, this measures the performance of a direct mail campaign.
+It measures the return on an investment relative to the investment’s cost.

-Salutation – Part of the letter which addresses the reader such as, “Dear valued customers” or “Dear John”
+Salutation – Part of the letter addresses the reader, such as “Dear valued customers” or “Dear John.”

-Seed – The mail shot sent to the address of the purchaser of the direct mail campaign to test the landing data and quality of marketing campaign.
+Seed – The mailshot sent to the address of the purchaser of the direct mail campaign to test the landing data and quality of the marketing campaign.

-Simplex – Printed onto a single side of paper.
+Simplex – Printed onto a single side of the paper.